As part of the process you must be ID checked. This is to comply with government legislation and Conveyancers have no choice.

 Satisfactory ID documents consist of a current valid original passport or photo card driving license along with two forms of recent original address ID.

-Blame the crooks out there - not your conveyancer!
+Blame the criminals - not your Conveyancer!

 This is insisted upon by the Land Registry when an application includes the signature of a party who had no legal representation.